Mizoram – Land Of The Hill People

 The State Museum at Macdonald’s Hill houses historical relics, ancient costumes, and traditional implements.

 85 km from Aizawl, near Saituai village, is the wonderful lake of Tamdil, an ideal picnic – spot.
-The lake boasts of fine boating facilities.
+The lake boasts fine boating facilities.

 137 km from Aizawl and 5 km from the town of Thenzawl are the largest and most magnificent falls in Mizoram, the Vantawng Falls.
 The waterfall is 750 feet high and is surrounded by a lush forest teeming with bamboo groves.